Skip to content

-Holy Trinity Church of England Primary School is a member of the Lincoln Anglican Academy Trust.
-We work hard to develop and sustain our school’s Christian distinctiveness.
-Our Head teacher and Academy Committee have a clear vision of a school with a distinctive Christian character.
+Holy Trinity Church of England Primary School, a proud member of the Lincoln Anglican Academy Trust, works with dedication to nurture and sustain our strong Christian distinctiveness.
+Our Head of School and Governing Body share a clear and ambitious vision for a school rooted in Christian values, shaping a community where every child feels valued, supported, and inspired.

 Reserved Teachers